redaGit/cwk2/10-basics/README.md

 Import cEOS image located stored on your VM and pay attention to the 2nd argument for the `docker import` command where you have to specify the image:

+Note - wait for a minute before the output is displayed.

 ```bash
 docker import ~/images/cEOS64-lab-4.33.0F.tar ceos:4.33.0F
 ```